dragonflydb/documentation/docs/command-reference/lists/blpop.md

 ## What key is served first?
 What client?
 What element?
 Priority ordering details.

-* If the client tries to blocks for multiple keys, but at least one key contains elements, the returned key / element pair is the first key from left to right that has one or more elements.
+* If the client tries to block on mulitiple keys, but at least one key contains elements, the result is taken form the first key from left to right that has one or more elements.
 In this case the client is not blocked.
-So for instance `BLPOP key1 key2 key3 key4 0`, assuming that both `key2` and `key4` are non-empty, will always return an element from `key2`.
+For example, the command `BLPOP key1 key2 key3 key4 0`, assuming that both `key2` and `key4` are non-empty, will always return an element from `key2`.

-* If multiple clients are blocked for the same key, the first client to be served is the one that was waiting for more time (the first that blocked for the key).
-Once a client is unblocked it does not retain any priority, when it blocks again with the next call to `BLPOP` it will be served accordingly to the number of clients already blocked for the same key, that will all be served before it (from the first to the last that blocked).
+* If multiple clients are blocked for the same key, the first client to be served is the one that was waiting the longest (the first that blocked for the key).
+Once a client is unblocked, it does not retain any priority when it blocks again with the next call to `BLPOP`.
+It will be served accordingly to the number of clients already blocked for the same key.

-* When a client is blocking for multiple keys at the same time, and elements are available at the same time in multiple keys (because of a transaction or a Lua script added elements to multiple lists), the client will be unblocked using the first key that received a push operation (assuming it has enough elements to serve our client, as there may be other clients as well waiting for this key).
-Basically after the execution of every command, Dragonfly will run a list of all the keys that received data AND that have at least a client blocked.
-The list is ordered by new element arrival time, from the first key that received data to the last.
-For every key processed, Dragonfly will serve all the clients waiting for that key in a FIFO fashion, as long as there are elements in this key.
-When the key is empty or there are no longer clients waiting for this key, the next key that received new data in the previous command / transaction / script is processed, and so forth.
+* If a client is blocked on multiple keys, it will unblock on the key that first recevied a push operation.
+If multiple push operations on different keys happened within a single `MULTI`/`EXEC` transaction or a single script invocation, then the resulting key, in the general case, is not determined.

-## Behavior of `!BLPOP` when multiple elements are pushed inside a list.
+## Behavior of `BLPOP` when multiple elements are pushed inside a list.

-There are times when a list can receive multiple elements in the context of the same conceptual command:
+Its possible for a single command to add multiple elements to a single list:

 * Variadic push operations such as `LPUSH mylist a b c`.
 * After an `EXEC` of a `MULTI` block with multiple push operations against the same list.
-* Executing a Lua Script.
+* Executing a Lua Script with multiple push operations against the same list.

 If a command performing multiple pushes is executed, *only after* the execution of the command, the blocked clients are served.
 Consider this sequence of commands.